USDAForestService/USFS-timber-permitting/docs/design-deliverables/online-timber-permitting-ui/2019-12--mvp-usability-test/mvp-firewood-task-flow.md

 * As a permit purchaser, I need a secure way to enter required permit information online so that I can get my permit quickly.
 * As a permit purchaser, I need to understand how much the wood I’d like to harvest will cost, so that I understand how much money I’ll need to make the purchase.

-## Comparing online Christmas tree permits and our initial online firewood permit MVP
+## Comparing online Christmas tree permits and the Dec 2019 firewood permit MVP
-Our initial firewood MVP explored if the existing online Christmas tree permitting task flow could be extended to firewood permits.
-For our initial MVP, we kept the same basic flow but made adjustments for firewood permits' unique content and processing needs.
-Our MVP task flow also explored how users could access multiple permit types on the same platform.
+Our initial firewood MVP explored how the existing online Christmas tree permitting task flow could be extended to firewood permits.
+For this initial prototype, we kept the same basic flow but made adjustments for firewood permits' unique content and processing needs.
+The prototype also explored how users could access multiple permit types on the same platform.

+Below is a comparison of the online Christmas tree permit task flow and what we tested in our Dec 2019 firewood permit MVP, and why we chose to make divergent design decisions.

 | [Online Christmas tree permits](https://openforest.fs.usda.gov/christmas-trees/forests) |  [Firewood permit MVP, Dec 2019](https://gsa.invisionapp.com/share/R3VA86RNPWK) | Differences |
 |---|---|---|